closeio/making.close.com/_posts/2022-06-02-aws-sync-vs-copy/index.md

 ![1 minute job](./1m.png)

-## Key take aways
+## Key takeaways

 - The AWS CLI `sync` command needs to list all of the existing files in the S3 bucket to compare them against the currently uploaded files.
-- The bigger S3 bucket is, the slower the `sync` will be.
+- The bigger the S3 bucket is the slower the sync will be.
-- Make sure you really take advantage of `sync` and if not, consider using `cp`.
+- Make sure you really take advantage of `sync`'s features and if not, consider using `cp`.
 - In our case, a single `sync` command took ~2:30 minutes to complete, while copying the same files via `cp` took around 1 second.

 If you want to join our Engineering team, check out our open positions at [https://making.close.com/jobs/](https://making.close.com/jobs/)